IntegrierteEnergie/my-first-agent/README.md

 step-by-step evolution

-🚀 Where to start
+Where to start

-👉 Start with M1 – FRED lebt
-Then move forward milestone by milestone.
+Start with M0 - Who is FRED for an introduction and then hands-on  M1 – FRED lebt Then move forward milestone by milestone.

-🤝 Contributing / Using the Code
+ Contributing / Using the Code

 Feel free to: